-- 10.20 For any harms listed in Box 3 that occur more than one (1) year after the Claimant's release from segregation, there is no presumption of causation.
-The Claimant is required to prove, on a balance of probabilities, that their harm was caused or contributed to by their placement in administrative segregation. - 10.21 The Manager/Expert will conduct the following five (5) steps for each claimant's eligible placement in segregation to recommend the damages to be awarded based on a Track 2 Box 3 claim, with a cumulative maximum cap of \$20,000:
+- logical, what is more believable, and what convinces the Manager/Expert on the balance of probabilities. - 10.20.9 In determining whether there has been a diagnosis by a medical doctor, a Manager/Expert may infer the existence of a diagnosis from the affidavit and documentary evidence. - 10.21 The Manager/Expert will conduct the following five (5) steps for each claimant's eligible placement in segregation to recommend the damages to be awarded based on a Track 2 Box 3 claim, with a cumulative maximum cap of twenty thousand dollars (\$20,000):